Internship Funding

 • Provide 300-400 total work hours within a period of 8-10 consecutive weeks.
 Interns are expected to work the dates and number of hours specified by the employer.

-The level of funding is determined by the type of internship (in-person or remote) and the city/area (in the contiguous states) where it is located.
-The amounts are sufficient to generously cover the typical costs of roundtrip travel, housing, commuting, meals, and personal expenses for 8-10 weeks.
-Adjustments to the first deposit will be made for airfare or other expenses as determined to be necessary by staff.
-The student’s summer EFC (expected family contribution) will be deducted from the amount of the grant, and funding will also be adjusted to include payments from other sources, such as employer compensation.
-Internships under existing program agreements will be funded according to the agreement in place (i.e. Shepherd Internship Program, Aspirnaut and Pipeline Internship Programs, Medicine for the Greater Good, and others).
+The level of funding is determined by the type of internship (in-person or remote) and the city/geographic area within the contiguous states.
+The amounts are sufficient to generously cover the typical costs of roundtrip travel, housing, commuting, meals, and personal expenses for 8-10 weeks, and an internship enhancement allowance of $500 that may be used at the intern’s discretion.
+International students who normally have 14% taxes deducted from labor earnings should also expect a 14% deduction from internship funding, so they may need personal funds to make up the difference.
+Adjustments to the deposit will be made in some cases for airfare or other expenses deemed necessary by staff.
+Funding will also be adjusted to deduct payments from other sources, such as employer compensation.
+Internships under existing program agreements will be funded according to the agreement in place (i.e. Shepherd Internship Program, Aspirnaut and Pipeline Internship Programs, Central City Opera, and others).

-The Internship Program staff will create a DocuSign Funding Request Form during the final meeting.
-The total amount of the student’s estimated expenses should be less than or equal to the level of funding specified for the type of internship and geographic area.
-Students may use this Internship Budget Form as a tool for their use in preparation for their final meeting, but it is not to be submitted.
+The Internship Program staff will create a DocuSign Funding Form during the final meeting.
+The total amount of the student’s estimated expenses (transportation, housing, meals, and personal expenses) should be less than or equal to the level of funding specified for the type of internship and geographic area.

-The First Deposit occurs approximately 2 weeks after the final approval meeting with Internship Program staff.
-The Second Deposit is provided to continuing students in mid-August upon successful completion; successful completion assumes all internship program requirements are met and a grade of A, B, or C is awarded; amount may be adjusted based on available funds.
+The direct deposit of funding occurs approximately 2 weeks after the final approval meeting with Internship Program staff.
+Funding is awarded in advance on a good-faith basis, and assumes successful completion of all internship requirements and a grade of A, B, or C.

 in-person internship